-Physical pain rarely exceeds a four on a one-to-ten pain scale.
-When pain builds to a seven or eight, we can safely bet that seventy to eighty percent of that pain is emotional.
-The build-up of emotional pressure causes our brain to generate thousands of toxic thoughts and actions that we would never actually script if we actually knew that we write the screenplay of our life.
+When deep aching pain builds to a seven or eight, we can safely bet that seventy to eighty percent of that pain is emotional.
+The emotional pressure causes our brain to generate thousands of toxic thoughts and actions that we would never actually script if we fully comprehended that we write, direct and hopefully star in the screenplay of our life.

-Feeling our feelings releases the pressure that would otherwise generate toxic thoughts while waking us to the present moment.
-Our mind quiets and calms.
+Our brain was never intended to be in charge of our consciousness.
+That is our heart’s function.
+Feeling our feelings releases all the pressure in our bodymind.
+Our mind quietens and calms.
 Long minutes go by without a single thought.
 Peace of mind naturally fills that space.

 Set a Goal and Fears Immediately Come Up

-Anytime we commit to doing a bold action, but don’t actually experience the fears that come up, the fears will usually win out.
+Anytime we commit to a bold action, but don’t actually experience the fears that always come up, the fears usually win out.
 That’s why it’s so important to feel all the negative feelings that invariably come up.
 Ignoring a pervasive fear is like turning our back on a junkyard dog.
 The unresolved fears will come up and bite us in the backside.

 The Dance that We Do

-After we feel the negative feelings about them, our heart just naturally loves them for who they are.
+After we feel the negative feelings about them, our heart naturally loves them for who they are.
 Magically, our thoughts about them also change.

 If we cherish someone, they tend to cherish us back.
-If we think an angry thought toward them, they tend to respond with either an angry, resentful or self-depreciating thoughts and actions.
+If we think an angry thought toward them, they respond with either an angry, resentful or self-depreciating thoughts and actions.
 This is the dance we all do dozens of times a day.

 Thinking or talking negatively about someone influences them to act the way we expected.
 Ethically, we need to assume responsibility for how we think and talk about others, not just when they are present.